 Cinnamon Sugar Filling

-- 2 tbsp Light Brown Sugar, lightly packed
+- 2 tablespoon Light Brown Sugar (lightly packed)

 Cream Cheese Icing

 - 2 oz Cream Cheese, (softened to room temperature)

 - 1 Large Egg + 1 tablespoon Water (for egg wash)

 For the rolls